SCOPE

 Making an Application to the Court of Protection: Guidance

-Best Interest Decision Making Procedure
+Best Interests Decision Making Procedure

 1. Principles